Postcard from Kyrgyzstan

 Even in his childhood, Leslie Norris was drawn to words.
 He once rode his bicycle across the Welsh countryside to hear a young Dylan Thomas read poetry in a room above a village bookstore.
 Norris grew to become a poetic treasure himself, and years later recited at the unveiling of Thomas’ memorial at Poet’s Corner in Westminster Abbey.
 Norris eventually moved to this country, becoming a professor and poet-in-residence at Brigham Young University in Utah until his death this April.
 His poetry was simple and powerful…inspired by nature and his relationship to it.

-Leslie Norris is one of the artists in our Deep West Records CD, Songs and Stories from Sheepherding, which premiered in Elko at the 2007 National Cowboy Poetry Gathering and is available in the Western Folklife Center Gift Shop.
+Leslie Norris is one of the artists in our Deep West Records CD, Songs and Stories from Sheepherding, which premiered in Elko at the 2007 National Cowboy Poetry Gathering and is now out of print.

 Say the word “healthcare” in the town of Nyssa, Oregon and chances are you'll soon hear stories about the healing powers of Eva Castellanos, a curandera or traditional healer and herbalist who is the primary healthcare provider for this community of migrant workers.

 Immigrant Song chronicles the Western Folklife Center’s 2007 project to document Mexican ballads called corridos.
 Our story reveals that immigration is a recurring theme in many of the new corridos being written and sung by Mexicans living in the American West.
 In one song, a young man memorializes his father who was killed when trying to cross the Rio Grande River into the United States.